Reality-Hack/realityhack.world-frontend/dev-logs/logs.aschwtzr.md

+**Tues Sept 23**
+What I did
+- Refactor participant hardware to use common context for hardware browser and hardware requests pages
+- Clean up admin landing page by removing duplicate tiles and single icon

 **Thurs Sept 18**
 What I did
 - Cache busting and prevent client side on attendees endpoint to allow optimistic updates